 Clandon Park House

 Replacing an Elizabethan house, Clandon was designed by Giacomo Leoni, with the house being finished around 1740.
-The park, the work of Capability Brown in 1781, is still under private ownership.
-See the house before it's renovated, it is remarkable in a macabre way.
+The park, the work of Lancelot Capability Brown in 1781, is still under private ownership.
+See the house before it is renovated.
+Remarkable in a macabre way.